 With a wealth of research-based knowledge from a team of Ph.D. and Masters’s experts, Precision Nutrition is crafted to provide second to none education and skills in the field of nutrition.

-The science-based concepts and practical application of the coaching program cover the skills needed to coach the following:
+The science-based concepts and practical, real-life application of the coaching program cover the skills needed to coach the following:

 - nutrition science